-Cybercriminals from North Korea allegedly hacked into South Korea’s state-run nuclear research institute last month, the media reported.
+The media reported that cybercriminals from North Korea allegedly hacked into South Korea’s state-run nuclear research institute last month.

 South Korea’s main opposition People Power Party, claimed that 13 unauthorized IP addresses accessed the internal network of Korea Atomic Energy Research Institute (KAERI) and some of the IP addresses could be traced back to Kimsuky, a North Korean cyberespionage group, reports ZDNet.

 According to the US Cybersecurity and Infrastructure Security Agency, Kimsuky is likely tasked by the North Korean regime with a global intelligence-gathering mission.